Coppélia: Monte Carlo Ballet Company - Coppel-I-A

-In 2019 Jean-Christophe Maillot created a modernized version of Coppélia for the Monte Carlo Ballet Company, calling it Coppél-i-A. In it, Coppelia is an android with artificial intelligence.
+In 2019 Jean-Christophe Maillot created a modernized version of Coppélia for the Les Ballets de Monte-Carlo, calling it Coppél-i-A. In it, Coppelia is an android with artificial intelligence.
 The original music was rewritten by Maillot's brother Bertrand Maillot to suit the dystopian theme.

 Coppelia - feature film

 A family feature film, Coppelia, was released in 2021, directed and written by Jeff Tudor, Steven De Beul and Ben Tesseur.
 The film has no dialogue and mixes live action dance with animation.
 It was inspired by choreographer Ted Brandsen's 2008 production created for Dutch National Ballet.
 In Brandsen's production, and in the film, Doctor Coppelius is updated from toymaker to cosmetic surgeon and Coppelia is a robot.
 The movie deals with issues such as the pressures of social media, the lure of superficial beauty and the importance of being yourself.
 The film stars ballerina, author and activist Michaela DePrince, Daniel Camargo, Vito Mazzeo, Darcey Bussell, Irek Mukahmedov, Sasha Mukahmedov, Jan Kooijman, Igone de Jongh and artists of Dutch National Ballet.
 Composer Maurizio Malagnini wrote the original score.
 The movie premiered at Annecy Festival 2021 and won the Golden Punt for Best Fiction Feature at the 40th Cambridge Film Festival.